Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • installation of a pacemaker, etc.

-Full-term babies do not require resuscitation.
-They are born active, they scream loudly, the pulse and heart rate are within normal limits, the skin is pink in color, the child reacts well to external stimuli.
-Such children are immediately placed on the mother's belly and covered with a dry, warm diaper.
-The mucous contents are aspirated from the respiratory tract to restore their patency.
+Full-term babies do not require resuscitation measures.
+They are born active, scream loudly, pulse and heart rate are within normal limits, the skin is pink, and the child responds well to external stimuli.
+Such children are immediately placed on the mother's stomach and covered with a dry, warm diaper.
+Mucous contents are aspirated from the respiratory tract to restore their patency.

-Cardiopulmonary resuscitation is considered an emergency.
-It is carried out in case of respiratory arrest and cardiac arrest.
+Carrying out cardiopulmonary resuscitation is considered an emergency response.
+It is performed in case of respiratory and cardiac arrest.
 After such an intervention, in case of a favorable result, the basics of intensive care are applied.
-Similar treatment aims to eliminate possible complications work stoppages important organs.
+Similar treatment aimed at eliminating possible complications work stoppage important organs.

-If the patient cannot independently maintain homeostasis, then the resuscitation of the newborn includes either the setting of a pacemaker.
+If the patient cannot independently maintain homeostasis, then resuscitation of the newborn includes either inserting a pacemaker.

-What is needed for resuscitation in the delivery room?
+What is needed to perform resuscitation in the delivery room?

-If the need for the provision of such events is small, then one person will be required to conduct them.
-In case of severe pregnancy and expectation of a full range of resuscitation actions, two specialists are in the maternity ward.
+If the need for such activities is small, then one person will be required to carry them out.
+In case of a difficult pregnancy and waiting for a full range of resuscitation actions, there are two specialists in the maternity room.

 Resuscitation of a newborn in the delivery room requires careful preparation.
-Before the delivery process, you should check the availability of everything you need and make sure that the equipment is working.
+Before the birth process, you should check that everything you need is available and make sure that the equipment is in working condition.

-1. It is necessary to connect a heat source so that the resuscitation table and the diapers are warmed up, roll one diaper in the form of a roller.
+1. You need to connect a heat source so that the resuscitation table and diapers are warmed up, roll one diaper into a roll.

-2. Check if the oxygen supply system is installed correctly.
-There must be sufficient oxygen, properly adjusted pressure and flow rate.
+2. Check whether the oxygen supply system is installed correctly.
+There must be a sufficient amount of oxygen, correctly adjusted pressure and flow rate.

-3. The readiness of the equipment that is required for aspiration of the contents of the respiratory tract should be checked.
+3. The readiness of the equipment required for suctioning the contents of the respiratory tract should be checked.

-4. Prepare instruments for the removal of gastric contents in case of aspiration (probe, syringe, scissors, fixing material), meconium aspirator.
+4. Prepare instruments to remove gastric contents in case of aspiration (probe, syringe, scissors, fixing material), meconium aspirator.

-5. Prepare and check the integrity of the resuscitation bag and mask and intubation kit.
+5. Prepare and check the integrity of the resuscitation bag and mask, as well as the intubation kit.

 The intubation kit consists of endotracheal tubes with guides, a laryngoscope with different blades and spare batteries, scissors and gloves.

-• the availability of the resuscitation team - resuscitators must be present at all births;
+• availability of resuscitation team - resuscitators must be present at all births;

-• coordinated work - the team must work harmoniously, complementing each other as one large mechanism;
+• coordinated work - the team must work harmoniously, complementing each other as one big mechanism;

-• qualified staff - every resuscitator should have high level knowledge and practical skills;
+• qualified staff - every resuscitator must have high level knowledge and practical skills;

-• work taking into account the patient's reaction - resuscitation actions should begin immediately when they are needed, further measures are carried out depending on the reaction of the patient's body;
+• work taking into account the patient’s reaction - resuscitation actions should begin immediately when the need arises, further measures are carried out depending on the reaction of the patient’s body;

-• serviceability of equipment - equipment for resuscitation must be serviceable and available at any time.
+• serviceability of equipment - equipment for resuscitation must be in working order and accessible at all times.

 Reasons for the need for events

-TO etiological factors oppression of the work of the heart, lungs and other vital organs of the newborn include the development of asphyxia, birth trauma, development congenital pathology, toxicosis of infectious genesis and other cases of unexplained etiology.
+TO etiological factors oppression of the heart, lungs and other vital organs of the newborn include the development of asphyxia, birth injuries, development congenital pathology, toxicosis of infectious origin and other cases of unknown etiology.

-Pediatric resuscitation of newborns and its need can be predicted even during the period of gestation.
-In such cases, the resuscitation team should be ready to provide immediate assistance to the baby.
+Pediatric neonatal resuscitation and its need can be predicted even during the period of pregnancy.
+In such cases, a team of resuscitators must be ready to immediately provide assistance to the baby.

-The need for such events may appear under the following conditions:
+The need for such measures may arise in the following conditions:

 • maternal diabetes;